 What carries rabies and SARS, has sharp teeth, sleeps all day, and flies all night?
 Bats.
 They are extremely cute and intriguing, but appreciating them in the wild is best.
 Bats can live over 30 years and hibernate for months in colder climates.
 Plus, their diet consists of insects, fruit, or blood at night (depending on the species), which is difficult to adequately provide in captivity.

 07 of 10

 Wolves and coyotes are not domesticated dogs.
 They act on their instincts, hunt when they are hungry, play when they want to, and sleep the rest of the day.
 If they feel threatened, they will attack, and they can kill an animal several times their size.
 Furthermore, though wolfdogs have some popularity as pets, they are not much different from their pure wolf cousins and also should be avoided.

 08 of 10

 Smaller than their coati cousin, kinkajous only reach around 7 pounds but still have very sharp teeth and a high activity level.
 They also are nocturnal creatures and are known to be aggressive on occasion.
 They especially do not like being woken during the day and can emit quite a scream and attack by clawing and biting their owners.
 For a small animal, they can do a lot of damage to a person.Continue to 9 of 10 below.

 09 of 10

 The American alligator can reach over 14 feet in length and kill prey as large as cattle.
-Most homes cannot accommodate such a large predator.
-These animals can cause serious infections from bites, causing limb amputations, knock you down with a whip of their tail while it breaks your legs, and even kill you with their bite force of around 2000 pounds.
-You don't want to see a male gator during mating season.
-These animals should be respected but not kept as pets.
+Most homes cannot accommodate such a predator.
+These animals can cause serious infections from bites, knock you down or break your legs with a whip of their tail, and kill you with their bite force of around 2,000 pounds.
+You also don't want to be around a male gator during mating season.

 10 of 10